What Types Of Tennis Courts Are There?

 Clay courts also need quite a bit of maintenance and it can be annoying to have to water the court so that it does not dry out every couple of hours depending on the amount of sunshine.
 You will spend a lot of water caring for this wonderful surface but yes, once you play with the newly watered court, you will notice what a pleasure it is to play like this.
 The clay courts need more care such as cleaning the bottom lines so that they can be seen clearly or spreading the soil in a more balanced way throughout the court to avoid piles and thus reduce the likelihood of an irregular bounce of the ball.

 Fast surfaces such as grass and hard courts favour one style of play, while clay courts favour a different style of play.
 Read the following sections to find out which types of tennis courts would be best for you.

 Slow courts make the ball bounce higher and slower.
 Therefore, players have more time to prepare their shots.
 On clay courts, the points are usually slower and the games longer.
 In addition, players often find themselves sliding down the court.
-In general, clay courts are hard on the body, leaving players more tired after matches than they would be on grass or hard surface courts.
-Clay courts favor defensive players who prefer to wait for the ball at the back of the court rather than near the net.

 Fast courts make the ball bounce faster and lower, especially grass courts.
 Players should move fast and play short strokes because the speed of the ball leaves little time for preparation.
 This means that on fast courts, players should be aggressive, cutting corners and getting as close to the net as possible.